DrAcula27/BANKI/BANKI-answers.md

 ### HTML

 - [x] T-HTML-1) What does a doctype do?
-  - **Explanation:** Instructions to the browser about what version of HTML the webpage is written in, ensuring the web page is parsed the same way across web browsers.
+  - **Explanation:** Provides instructions to the browser about what version of HTML the webpage is written in, ensuring the web page is parsed the same way across web browsers.
   - **Use:** It's the first line of code in the HTML document.
   - **Example:** For an HTML5 document the tag would be `<!DOCTYPE html>`
   - **Source:** https://www.freecodecamp.org/news/what-is-the-doctype-declaration-in-html/